What is biblical numerology? Does God assign meaning to certain numbers He put in the Bible? If so, is it biblical?

 The Number Three

 The number three is important in the Bible.
 In the first place, there are three Persons in the Holy Trinity: The Father, the Son, and the Holy Spirit.
 Each member is equally God and no less God than the other Members of the Trinity.
 God is Three in Essence.
 God is three also in that He is omnipresent (present everywhere at the same time), omnipotent (all powerful), and omniscient (all knowing), therefore three is seen as the number of divine perfection or holiness.
-God also knows that past, the present, and the future and He abides in all of these.
+God also knows the past, the present, and the future and He abides in all of these.

 Three was also the number of major feast seasons for Israel in ancient times (Exodus 23:14-19).
 There are three times of daily prayer (Daniel 6; Psalms 55:17).
 There was even a special sacrifice of animals that were three years old (Genesis 15:9).
 Also of great importance, Jesus was resurrected after three days and three nights and why He said that if they destroyed this temple (meaning His body), He would be raised in three days (John 2:19).
 His earthly ministry took place in roughly three years and that was the number of years of Jesus training of the disciples.